 The steps are described in the tutorial Transport a Software Component Between Two ABAP Systems in detail.

-As of today, you cannot move development objects from one software component to another.
-So the introduction of software components should be planned carefully.
+- As of today, you cannot move development objects from one software component to another.
+Thus, the introduction of software components should be planned carefully.

 You can use ABAP namespace in SAP Cloud Platform ABAP Environment.
 If you have registered a namespace at SAP, it will be provided automatically during provisioning.
 For customer projects, a namespace is optional.